OTUSOFE365025/project-group-17/ADD Iteration 1.md

 |Create module bases to build application functionality | Creating a modular system that is expandible is of the utmost importance for this project.
 Taking advantage of the Swing Framework's modules and the Service Architecture back-end will create an outline of a seamless and responsive app.
 (CRN-3)

-Step 6: Sketch Views and Record Design Decisions
+<h2>Step 6: Sketch Views and Record Design Decisions</h2>

 <img width="465" height="812" alt="image" src="https://github.com/user-attachments/assets/2ba0b550-2813-458a-a367-33af9557d011" />

 <img width="668" height="824" alt="image" src="https://github.com/user-attachments/assets/063c9b9d-6a7e-4283-9656-c3f6734f15d8" />

-Step 7:  Perform Analysis of Current Design and Review Iteration Goal and Achievement of Design Purpose
+<h2>Step 7:  Perform Analysis of Current Design and Review Iteration Goal and Achievement of Design Purpose</h2>

 | Not Addressed | Partially Addressed | Completely Addressed | Design Decisions Made During the Iteration |
 |---------------|----------------------|-----------------------|--------------------------------------------|